Mexican Street Corn Salad Recipe

 - Cheese – Use a crumbly Cotija Mexican cheese.

-- Mayo – You’ll only need a couple tablespoons of mayo for this because the lime juice adds to the creaminess.
+- Mayo – You’ll only need about 1/4 cup of mayo for this because the lime juice adds to the creaminess.

 - Seasonings – Kosher salt, garlic powder, and ground cumin.

 - Lime – Use 1-2 limes, according to your preference.
 I usually use the zest of one lime in this.